webrealisierung-ch/connect-core-bundle/README.md

 ### Contao Standard Edition

-Run in your project folder the following composer command to add the Connect Bundle to your project:
+Run in your project folder the following Composer command to add the Connect Bundle to your project:

 ```console
     ./composer require wr/connect-core-bundle